Getting to Montreal

 From New York, take I-87 North through the Adirondacks to the Canadian border, then Autoroute 15 into Montreal.
 About 6 hours.
 From Toronto, Highway 401 East to Autoroute 20.
 About 5.5 hours.
 From Boston, I-93 to I-89 to Autoroute 55.
 About 5 hours.

 Parking downtown is expensive and unnecessary.
 Montreal's metro and bike network are better for getting around the city.
-If you need a car for day trips, check our car rental picks.
+If you need a car for day trips, standard international agencies have downtown outlets.

 Getting around once you are here